Executive Diploma in NGO Management

 Director, TSE Executive Programmes

-Ulla Heinonen, Director, Ph.D., Lic.Ed. has over 25 years of experience in teaching, coaching and executive coaching private and public sectors in Finland and abroad.
+Ulla Heinonen holds a Doctor of Philosophy in Digital Culture and Licentiate of Education, both from the University of Turku, Finland.
+She has over 25 years of experience in teaching, coaching and executive coaching private and public sectors in Finland and abroad.
 She has been an active member in the Humanistic Management Network and also member of its global board.
 She believes in well-being at work and after many years of coaching and developing different training and coaching tools, she has found that we all carry rich positive stories with us - we just have to find them.
 Good leadership is something that we can easily reach with practice and training.

 Professor of Management & Organization

 Satu Teerikangas is Professor of Management & Organization, University of Turku (UTU), Finland, and Honorary Professor in Management, University College London, UK, where she was tenured (2010-15).
 With 150+ publications, 2M€+ research funding, her work on mergers & acquisitions is recognized (BBC, Forbes).
 She is editor of the Oxford Handbook of M&As (2012) & the Edgar Elgar Handbook on Sustainability Agency (2021).
 She currently leads the Strategic Research Council funded 'CICAT2025 Transitions to Circular Economy'-project's work package on agency.
 She is UTU's Executive Educator of the year (2020).
 Prior to an academic career, Professor Teerikangas worked in the oil and gas industry in the Netherlands and the UK.

 Adjunct Professor, Department of Marketing and International Business